Our family has raised livestock on this land since 1866, for five generations. That is commitment.

 In 2012, we built an on-farm restaurant to feed our 100 employees.
 Our open-aired Pavilion, located on the edge of our organic vegetable farm, serves lunch every day and supper Wednesday through Saturday.
 The White Oak Pastures Pavilion is one of the only restaurants in the state that is dual-inspected by the Health Department and the Department of Agriculture.
 This was not an easy endeavor, but we did it.
 That is commitment.

 In 2015, we invested in software to help us vertically integrate our customers, inventory, online store, accounts receivables, accounts payable and payroll.
-It was a steep learning curve in a direction we had little interest, but we didn’t give up.
+It was a steep learning curve in a direction we had little interest in, but we didn’t give up.
 That is commitment.

 In 2016, we dove deep into learning more about regenerative agriculture and holistic management.
-We became one of only 23 global Savory Hubs.
+We became one of only a few global Savory Hubs.
 This brought on new grazing techniques and significant infrastructure investments.
 We knew it was the right thing to do for the land, the animals and our community.
-It was cheap or easy, but we did it.
+It wasn't cheap or easy, but we did it.
 That is commitment.

 In 2018, our online business had grown to a point that investments were needed to effectively manage inventory produced in our on-farm abattoirs.
 We are farmers, not inventory or IT specialists, so expensive software was purchased and procedures set in place.
 We knew we wanted to handle order fulfillment on the farm, to keep this function in line with our vertically integrated production system.
 This learning curve was and continues to be, steep.
 This is commitment.